Decomposition of convex high dimensional aggregative stochasticcontrol problems

 \subsection{Motivations}

-This work is motivated by its potential applications for large-scale coordination of flexible appliances, to support power system operation in a context of increasing penetration of renewables.
-One type of appliances that has been consistently investigated in the last few years, for its intrinsic flexibility and potential for network support, includes thermostatically controlled loads (TCLs) such as refrigerators or air conditioners.
-Several papers have already investigated the potential of dynamic demand control and frequency response services of TCLs \cite{short2007stabilization} and how the population recovers from significant perturbations \cite{chertkov2017ensemble}.
+This work is motivated by its potential applications to distributed coordination of large populations of small agents, with relevant real-world implications in different sectors, from communication networks to power systems.
+The application developed in this paper deals with the coordination of flexible electrical appliances, to support power system operation in a context of increasing penetration of renewables.
+Among other appliances, thermostatically controlled loads (e.g. refrigerators, air conditioners etc.) have been investigated in the last few years, for their intrinsic flexibility and potential for network support.
+Several papers have already assessed the potential of demand-side response actions for frequency response services of TCLs \cite{short2007stabilization} and how the population recovers from significant perturbations \cite{chertkov2017ensemble}.
 The coordination of TCLs can be performed in a centralized way, like in \cite{hao2014aggregate}.
-However this approach raises challenging problems in terms of communication requirements and customer privacy.
+However, this approach raises concerns with respect to the communication requirements and customer privacy.
 A common objective can be reached in a fully distributed approach, like in \cite{trovato2016leaky}, where each TCL is able to calculate its own actions (ON/OFF switching) to pursue a common objective.
 This paper is related to the work of De Paola \textit{et al.} \cite{depaola2019mean}, where each agent represents a flexible TCL device.
 In \cite{depaola2019mean} a distributed solution is presented for the operation of a population of $n=2\times 10^7$ refrigerators providing frequency support and load shifting.
 They adopt a game-theory framework, modelling the TCLs as price-responsive rational agents that schedule their energy consumption and allocate their frequency response provision in order to minimize their operational costs.
-The potential practical application of our work also considers a large population of TCLS which, contrarily to \cite{depaola2019mean}, have stochastic dynamics.
+The potential practical application of our work also considers a large population of TCLS which, as extension to \cite{depaola2019mean}, have stochastic dynamics.
 The proposed approach is able to minimize the overall system costs in a distributed way, with each TCL determining its optimal power consumption profile in response to price signals.